Danntastico/node-todo-app/README.md

 1. First, create the `config` file where I put the different configurations to the commands that I need to create.

 2. create a main file where I call my config yargs file and start to proove with the commands that I'm Running

+3. I've created a `to-do.js` file, where we can put the logic to create tasks

+4. On a JSON file called `data.json` we save the data